 - The service you got is a covered service that Health Plan is responsible for paying.
-Health Plan will not reimburse you for a service that Health Plan does not cover. - You got the covered service after you became an eligible Health Plan member. - You ask to be paid back within one year from the date you got the covered service. - You show proof that you paid for the covered service, such as a detailed receipt from the provider. - You got the covered service from a Medi-Cal enrolled provider in Health Plan's network.
-You do not need to meet this condition if you got emergency care, family planning services, or another service that Medi-Cal allows out-ofnetwork providers to perform without pre-approval (prior authorization). - If the covered service normally requires pre-approval (prior authorization), you need to give proof from the provider that shows a medical need for the covered service.
+Health Plan will not reimburse you for a service that Health Plan does not cover. - You got the covered service while you were an eligible Health Plan member. - You ask to be paid back within one year from the date you got the covered service. - You show proof that you, or someone on your behalf, paid for the covered service, such as a detailed receipt from the provider.

+- You got the covered service from a Medi-Cal enrolled provider in Health Plan's network.
+You do not need to meet this condition if you got emergency care, family planning services, or another service that Medi-Cal allows out-ofnetwork providers to perform without preapproval (prior authorization). - If the covered service normally requires preapproval (prior authorization), you need to give proof from the provider that shows a medical need for the covered service.